gazebo-web/cloudsim/docs/README.md

 ##### Services

+The Services sub-component is used to manage Services.

 An implementation of the Pods sub-component using Kubernetes can be found in the `gitlab.com/ignitionrobotics/web/cloudsim/pkg/orchestrator/kubernetes/services` package.

 ##### Network Policies

+The Network Policies sub-component is used to manage Network Policies.
+Network policies provider configuration to avoid robot pods to communicate with other robots.

 An implementation of the Network Policies sub-component using Kubernetes can be found in the `gitlab.com/ignitionrobotics/web/cloudsim/pkg/orchestrator/kubernetes/network` package.